Daniel-Wh/Forkify-Production/README.md

 Simple example application built with vanilla Javascript, served by flask

-Available search values within the app:
+Available search values within the app: Favorites are stored locally for future access

 carrot
 broccoli